HMNZS Matai (T01)

 HMNZS Matai (T01) was a Marine Department lighthouse tender which was requisitioned by the Royal New Zealand Navy (RNZN) and converted into a minesweeper.

 Operational history

 Matai was the government's lighthouse tender servicing the marine lights around New Zealand and offshore islands, and had been used for cable laying in the 1930s.
-She was named after a native tree.
+She was named after the native mataī tree.

 She was requisitioned on 3 March 1941 and handed over to a dockyard for conversion.

 After commissioning on 1 April 1941, Matai took over as the flotilla leader of the 25th Minesweeping Flotilla from Muritai and the flotilla began clearing a German minefield in the Hauraki Gulf.

+The ship functioned as transport ship 1945–1946.
+She was broken up 1965.